jaateixeira/nameit/README.md

 NameIt is a software tool that renames research articles in pdf files in a standardised way.

 Based on the pdf metadata and on the content of the document first page, it renames the file  with author, year, title, publication, and publisher.
+It can extract structured data from PDFs using: (1) pdf meta-data, (2) the CrossRef API, and (3) state-of-the-art layout understanding models.

 ![PDF](https://img.shields.io/badge/PDF-Renaming-FF0000?style=for-the-badge&logo=adobe-acrobat-reader&logoColor=white)
 ![PDF Tools](https://img.shields.io/badge/PDF-Tools-FF0000?style=for-the-badge&logo=pdf&logoColor=white)